in28minutes/learn/catalog.md

 In this part of the course, you will learn to establish communication between microservices, enable load balancing, scaling up and down of microservices.
 You will also learn to centralize configuration of microservices with Spring Cloud Config Server.
 You will implement Eureka Naming Server and Distributed tracing with Spring Cloud Sleuth and Zipkin.
 You will create fault toleranct microservices with Zipkin.

 <div style="page-break-after: always;"></div>

+## Master Hibernate and JPA with Spring Boot in 100 Steps

 [![Image](https://www.springboottutorial.com/images/Course-Master-Hibernate-and-JPA-with-Spring-Boot-in-100-Steps.png "Master Hibernate and JPA with Spring Boot in 100 Steps")](https://www.udemy.com/hibernate-jpa-tutorial-for-beginners-in-100-steps/?couponCode=LEARN-2019)